pallets-eco/flask-classful/docs/index.rst

 Decorating Tips
 ---------------

-So if you're like me (and who isn't?), you think that FlaskViews are frickin' beautiful.
-But once you've moved in it's nice to add a little personal touch, don't you think?
+So if you're like me (and who isn't?), you think that `FlaskView`s are frickin' beautiful.
+But once you've moved in, it's nice to add a little personal touch, don't you think?

 Of course I'm talking about decorators.
 The `Flask` ecosystem is full of